XXCoreRangerX/Hackintosh-HP-EliteBook-840-G4/README.md

 ### HiDPI Scaling (Retina Scaling)
 ![Screenshot](img/hidpi.png)

-Retina displays on real Apple devices have a high pixel density because of HiDPI scalling.
+Retina displays on real Apple devices have a high pixel density because of HiDPI scaling.
 One logical pixel is four physical pixels on Retina displays.
 This can be emulated on Hackintoshes too.
 I used a script called [one-key-hidpi](https://github.com/xzhih/one-key-hidpi) which works pretty good on this device.
 Since Full HD is quite hard to work on while using a 14" display, this is a really useful fix.
 However, using it will make the Apple boot logo large at 2nd boot stage, and I haven't found a way to fix that yet.

 These are the options I used in the script:
 | Feature | Setting |